 Only Gods and the dead can appear perfect with impunity.

 It creates envy, and envy creates silent enemies.
 It’s much better to occasionally display defects instead, and admit to some small vices.

-One of the ways to avoid it can be to painting power as a burden, and the role you’re playing and power you weild as a sacrifice you took upon.
+One of the ways to avoid it can be to paint power as a burden, and the role you’re playing and power you wield as a sacrifice you took upon.

-And if you are the one who feels envy, don’t let it poison you but use it outwardly to match and surpass those you’re envious of.
+And if you are the one who feels envy, don’t let it poison you, but use it outwardly to match and surpass those you’re envious of.

 When we’re riding the high wave of victory arrogance and overconfidence can easily push you past the goal you had settled for.

-Don’t allow success to go to your head but set a goal and stop once you reach it.
+Don’t allow success to go to your head, but set a goal and stop once you reach it.

-Law 48.
-Assume formlessness
+Law #48.
+Assume Formlessness

-And with a given a shape and a visible plan you’re easy to attack.
+And with a given shape and a visible plan you’re too easy to attack.

 The 48 Laws of Power Quotes

 Your doubts and hesitations will infect your execution.
 Timidity is dangerous: Better to enter with boldness.

 Keep your friends for friendship, but work with the skilled and competent